top of page

 Usability Testing Strategies:

-This project opened doors to potential partnerships for HIFI, particularly with preexisting project management software companies.
+This project created opportunities for HIFI to pursue partnerships, particularly with established project management software companies.
 Collaborating with them could enable HIFI to offer an all-in-one service to their merchants, streamlining operations and enhancing user experiences.

 Networking & Partnership:

 As we move forward, these insights and opportunities will guide our approach to future projects and collaborations.
-This project has enriched my understanding of user research and positioned me to impact the design and technology landscape significantly.
+This project has enriched my understanding of user research and positioned me to significantly impact the design and technology landscape.

 bottom of page